jwmunn-og/2016-personal-site/_posts/2015-03-11-transition.markdown

 permalink: thoughts/transition
 tags: [remote]
 archive-img: "/images/staring-into-unknown.png"
 excerpt: Susan and I have talked in-depth many times about what kind of life we want to build.
 She changed careers a few years ago to become a nurse.
-Since then, she has always had an itch to do travel nursing.
-It seemed like a risky pursuit
+Since then, she has always had an itch to do travel nursing...
 bg: "#D1913C;
 background: -webkit-linear-gradient(to left, #D1913C , #FFD194);
 background: linear-gradient(to left, #D1913C , #FFD194);"